eslint/rfcs/designs/2023-prelints/README.md

 Because the prelints follow the same format as rules, we can use the same type of traversal.

-#### The `PrelintContext#createVirtualFile()` method
+#### The `PrelintContext#createTextFragment()` method

-The design of `VirtualTextFile` is intended to automate the mapping of line/column reporting that currently has to be done manually inside of a processor in the `postprocess()` step.
-By specifying the line and column location of the virtual file inside its parent, we can calculate that automatically.
+The design of `TextFragment` is intended to automate the mapping of line/column reporting that currently has to be done manually inside of a processor in the `postprocess()` step.
+By specifying the line and column location of the fragment inside its parent, we can calculate that automatically.

-During prelint traversal, the core will gather up all of the created virtual files and then queue them up for linting in addition to the original (parent) file.
-To each rule, virtual files would look the same as if they came from a processor.
+During prelint traversal, the core will gather up all of the created fragments  and then queue them up for linting in addition to the original (parent) file.
+To each rule, text fragments would look the same as if they came from a processor.

-This could make processors obsolete going forward.

 As an example, suppose we have an HTML language plugin that can parse the following file: